euphemia-analytics/customer-churn-analysis-/README.md

 - Analyze factors associated with customer churn.
 - create interactive data visualization and dashboard to communicate key insights.
 - Provide data driven recommendations to improve customer retention.
+## Dataset overview
+The telco customer churn dataset contains customers information from ABC Communication Ltd.it includes customers demographic,subscribed services,contract details,billing methods,payment methods and churn status.The dataset was inspected to evaluate quality before carrying out the business analysis.
+## Dataset structure
+- Number of revords(rows):7,043
+- number of columns:21
+Each row represents each customer while each column represents a specific customer attribute such as demographics, subscribed service,payment informations and churn status.
+## Data types
+The dataset contains both categorical and numerical variables
+# categorical variables
+- CustomerID
+- Gender
+- Partner
+- Dependent
+- Phoneservice
+- Multiplelines
+- Internetservicd
+- Onlinesecurity
+- Onlinebackup
+- Deviceprotection
+- Techsupport
+- StreamingTV
+- SreamingMovies
+- Contract
+- PaperlessBilling
+- PaymentMethods
+- Churn
+# Numerical Variables
+- Tenure
+- SeniorCitizen
+- MonthlyCharge
+- TotalCharge
+After inspect, all columns were found to have appropriate type for analysis.
+## Missing Values
+The dataset was inspected using Excel's GO TO SPECIAL Feature.
+No missing values were found except TotalCharges column, which contained 11 blank cells.futher investigations showed that the affected customer had a tenure of 0 months.since the total charge column represents the cumulative charges paid by customers since joining the company. customers with zero months of tenure are yet to accumulate TotalCharge. therefore blank values are consistent with the business context and not a data entery error.
+## Dublicate records
+The dataset was checked for duplicate records using power query.
+No duplicate were found, each customer customer record is unique and can be identified using the CustomerID Column
 ## Tools Used
 - Microsoft excel
 - power query